ZhYitian/SURE_2024/README.md

 3. Devices for future studies

-For the originally used Grove Based Shield, the Arduino PIN numbers, and grove connector numbers are shown in the figure 4 below.
+For the originally used Grove Based Shield, the Arduino PIN numbers, and grove connector numbers are shown in the figure 4 below (source: https://techexplorations.com/guides/arduino/grove/baseshield/).

 <img width="415" alt="zzzzz" src="https://github.com/user-attachments/assets/ebe4c675-4862-4a99-87bc-eb7842c09a67">

 Fig 4.
-The interface of

-For the originally used Grove Based Shield, the Arduino PIN numbers, and grove connector numbers are shown in the figure 4 below.
+Clarification of PIN on grove base shield

+The black wire connects to GND, red wire connects to VCC, white wire connects to NC (for a grove module), and yellow wire connect to SIG.
+The missing reading of flow sensors that previously used grove base might due to the missing yellow wire.

 <img width="336" alt="image" src="https://github.com/user-attachments/assets/0c76a786-43a2-4f2f-9b7d-967823f2691e">

 Fig 5.
 The interface of grove base shield
-In figure 5, the interface of grove base shield

-Fig x.
-The detailed
+As shown in fig 5, the red circled ports are digital ports.
+Among these, port 3, 5, and 6 are multi-purpose and can function as PWM output.